acannizzaro/ELK-Stack-Project/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the "D*mn Vulnerable Web Application"

 Load balancing ensures that the application will be highly **available**, in addition to restricting **inbound access** to the network.
-The load balancer ensures that work to process incoming traffic will be shared by both vulnerable web servers.
+The load balancer ensures that work to process incoming traffic will be shared by all vulnerable web servers.
 Access controls will ensure that only authorized users — namely, ourselves — will be able to connect in the first place.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the **file systems of the VMs on the network**, as well as watch **system metrics**, such as CPU usage; attempted SSH logins; `sudo` escalation failures; etc.